 - Leaders' Meeting is held Sun.
 7pm in the Dining Hall. - Connect with the Camp Director: The CD will be at the Dining Hall every day at 10:15 if leaders need to talk to her. - Wednesday there is a Leaders' Lunch where we will be joined by the Scout Executive.
 Location will be communicated at the Sun leader meeting.
 The Escape Room will be available for Scout Leader challenge after this lunch - Each week, Scoutmasters and leaders face off in a cooking competition.
-Entries are to be turned in to the Outdoor Skills Director from 3:30 PM to 4:30 PM on Wednesday. - The Scoutmaster Shoot is open to all leaders at camp.
+Date and time will be announced at the Sunday leader meeting.. - The Scoutmaster Shoot is open to all leaders at camp.
 The shoot will take place Tuesday evening at 7:30 PM.
 One leader from each Troop receives a complimentary entry.
-Additional tickets are in the Trading Post priced to cover the cost of ammunition.
+Additional tickets are in the Trading Post for \$15, priced to cover the cost of ammunition.